GordonBeeming/poc-docker-secure-network/integration.md

-# Integration Plan: Prison Network Proxy into copilot_here
+# Integration Plan: Airlock Proxy into copilot_here

-This document outlines the step-by-step integration of the **prison-network** secure proxy into the **copilot_here** project.
+This document outlines the step-by-step integration of the **airlock** secure proxy into the **copilot_here** project.

 ## Overview

-The prison-network proxy provides network isolation and traffic filtering for Docker containers:
+The airlock proxy provides network isolation and traffic filtering for Docker containers:
 - **Isolated network**: App container cannot reach the internet directly
 - **Proxy-based egress**: All HTTPS traffic goes through a MITM proxy
 - **Allow/Block rules**: Host and path-level filtering via `rules.json`